 More than three quarters of respondents who provided an answer to this question agree that EU law should require proxy advisors to be more transparent.
 Amongst others, respondents mentioned that proxy advisors should be more transparent about the following issues: their methodology for preparing voting advice, voting policies and records, conflicts of interest and the system in place to manage them, whether a code of conduct applies or whether there are internal rules of conduct, applicable procedures for contacting companies when preparing the advice and stewardship policies.
-A number of respondents believe that in particular the issue of conflicts of interest of proxy advisors should be addressed.
-Moreover, some respondents are of the view that proxy advisors should be required to register and become supervised entities.
-It was also mentioned that institutional investors should disclose when they make use of the services of a proxy advisor.
-42
+A number of respondents believe that in particular the issue of conflicts of interest of proxy advisors should be required to register and become supervised entities.
+It was also mentioned that institutional investors should disclose when they make use of the services of a proxy advisor.42